Middle Ages, Dark Ages, medieval sites

 To settle in a place and defend himself, the man has always fortified the towns.
 He created also a number of peripheral outposts to control the access roads and to require tolls.
 But, above all, to report in advance the arrival of potential enemies.

-For sure, it was important to create stable buildings of observation.
-Hence the tower was the best compromise between cost and effectiveness.
+It was important to create stable buildings of observation where the tower was the best compromise between cost and effectiveness.
 In fact, the location was on a high ground with wide visibility, to see the other towers.
 And the reason was to create an optical “chain”, in order to communicate with the main Castles.
 As a result, they used the smoke during the day, the fire at night and the bells with the fog.
 Frequent also, for long distances, the use of carrier pigeons.
-Hence in each area, there was a quite complex system.
-Where the bells and the isolated houses were not extraneous.
+Hence in each area, there was a quite complex system where the bells and the isolated houses were not extraneous.